zkzoomer/zksm/generic/README.md

 ## State Machines With Jumps

 The Fast Fourier Transforms that we will use over these registry polynomials are most efficient for those with degree $T + 1 = 2^N$ (meaning the number of rows of our execution trace is a power of $2$).
-In this section we will cover the question, how do we end the program when the trace has size *lower* the size of our polynomials?
+In this section we will cover the question: how do we end the program when the trace has size *lower* the size of our polynomials?
 The resulting execution trace should still preserve the cyclicity properties.

 State Machines with jumps introduce additional dynamics to the executor's output, as the instructions are not sequentially executed.
 More checks need to be added so that the state machine can properly prove correct behaviour: